 \subsection{Problem Configuration}

 In this work, we study the molecular networks of cancer drug combination therapies in an inductive manner, where the tested drug pairs are unseen during the training phase.
-The molecular networks contain genes from $46$ famous signaling pathways in KEGG dataset and drug pairs from NCI Almanac dataset, while the interactions between genes and drugs can be obtained from DrugBank database (version 5.1.5, released 2020-01-03) \cite{wishart2018drugbank}.
-The objective is to predict the synergic score of each drug pair based on the gen-drug interaction network.
-In order to make the prediction interpretable, SANEpool proposed to detect the sub-gene network (i.e. the red gene nodes in Figure 1) that are most relevant to the drug pair effects.
-Then the detected sub-graph provides insight into the molecular mechanism of resistant or sensitive response of cancer drug combinations.
+The molecular networks contain drugs and genes in the signaling pathways.
+The objective is to predict the synergic score of each drug pair based on the molecular network.
+In order to make the prediction interpretable, SANEpool is proposed to detect the sub-gene network (i.e., the red gene nodes in Figure~\ref{fig:tasks} which consist of a subset of genes in signaling pathways that are most relevant to the synergistic effect of the drug pair.
+Then, the detected sub-gene network provides insight into the molecular mechanism of resistant or sensitive responses to cancer drug combinations.

-Let $G=(V,E)$ be the molecular network (graph), where $V$ is the node sets that contains gene nodes and drug nodes, $E$ is the edges set that characterizes the interactions between nodes.
-For the notation convenience, we use $A$ to denote the adjacency matrix of a graph.
-Since the molecular graph are inherently undirected and has no self-loop, adjacency matrix A is a symmetric matrix.
+Let $G=(V,E)$ be the molecular network (graph), where $V$ is the node set that contains gene nodes and drug nodes, $E$ is the edge set that characterizes the interactions between nodes.
+For the notation convenience, we use $A$ to denote the adjacency matrix of the graph.
+Since the molecular graph is inherently undirected and has no self-loop, adjacency matrix A is a symmetric matrix.
 We use $X \in R^{n \times h}$ to denote the input node feature, where $n$ is the number of nodes, and $h$ is the dimension of input features.
-Hence, the graph can also be represented as the pair of the node feature and adjacency matrix such that $G=(X,A)$.Furthermore, we use $Z^t \in R^{n \times h_t} $ to denote the node representation in layer $t$, where $h_t$ is the dimension of node representation.
+Hence,~the graph can also be represented as the pair of the node feature and adjacency matrix such that $G=(X,A)$.
+Furthermore, we use $Z^t \in R^{n \times h_t} )$ to denote the node representation in layer $t$, where $h_t$ is the dimension of node representation.

-\subsection{The proposed SANEpool model}
+\subsection{The Proposed SANEpool Model}